Optimal shrinkage-based portfolio selection in high dimensions: Simulation and empirical studies

-In a similar fashion we analyze the relative losses of portfolios based on the traditional, the oracle and the bona-fide estimators.
+In a similar fashion we analyze the relative losses of portfolios based on the traditional estimator and the oracle shrinkage estimator.
 As a benchmark, we take the equally weighted portfolio which is also the target portfolio of the shrinkage estimator.
 The relative losses as functions of $c$ for fixed $p=100$ are plotted in Figure \ref{fig:losses:p}.
 For $c<1$ the losses of the traditional estimator show explosive behavior and are comparable to the shrinkage-based estimators only for very small values of $c$.
-Thus the traditional estimator is reliable only if the sample size is at least three times larger than the portfolio dimension.
-In this range the traditional estimator is even better than the shrinkage counterparts for the calibration criteria (ii) and (iii) given in Proposition \ref{calibr}.
-However, the performance of the two shrinkage-based estimators is similar and stable over the whole range of $c$ and it clearly dominates the equally weighted benchmark.
-The losses are increasing and attain the loss of the equally weighted portfolio at $c=1$.
+Thus the traditional estimator is reliable only if the sample size is considerably larger than the portfolio dimension.
+The performance of the shrinkage-based estimator is relatively stable over the whole range of $c$ and it clearly dominates both the traditional and the equally weighted benchmark in almost all of the considered cases.
+The losses are increasing for $c<1$ and attain the loss of the equally weighted portfolio around $c=1$.
 This is consistent with the results in Figure \ref{fig:alphastar}.
-For $c>1$ the losses decrease and remain stable for $c>2$.
-In this range the traditional estimator becomes again better than the equally weighted portfolio.
-The discrepancy between the oracle and the bona-fide estimator is small, but it has to be stressed that the oracle estimator is not feasible for empirical data.
+For $c>1$ the losses decrease and remain stable for $c>3$.

 The behavior of losses as functions of the dimension $p$ is illustrated in Figure \ref{fig:losses}.
-For space reasons we provide here only the results for $\beta=\gamma$, i.e. the first calibration criterion.
+For space reasons we provide here only the results for $\beta=\gamma$, i.e., for the first calibration criterion.
 The fraction $c$ is set to 0.2 (top left), 0.5 (top right), 0.8 and 2, while the condition index equals 1000.
-From financial perspective it is important to note that the traditional estimator outperforms the equally weighted portfolio only for small values of $c$ (in the particular setup for $c<0.3$), thus when the classical estimators are stable and robust.
+From financial perspective it is important to note that the traditional estimator outperforms the equally weighted portfolio only for small values of $c$ (in the particular setup for $c=0.2$), thus when the classical estimators are stable and robust.
 This is consistent with the evidence from Figure \ref{fig:losses:p}.
-For $c=0.8$ the losses of the traditional estimator increase dramatically and return to the level of the equally weighted portfolio only for $c=2$.
-As before the oracle and the bona-fide estimators show similar results and clearly beat the benchmarks.
-Furthermore, the performance is stable for a wide range of dimensions.
+For $c=0.8$ the losses of the traditional estimator increase dramatically and they are always considerably larger than the losses of two other considered trading strategies.
+As before the shrinkage-based estimator clearly beats both the traditional EU portfolio and the benchmark portfolio for all $c $ values.
+Furthermore, the performance of the shrinkage-based portfolio is stable for a wide range of dimensions, particularly for large values of $p$.